Skip to content

 Eco Friendly Shower Gel, Vegan Soap and Organic Soap

 Which Soap & Shower Gel brands are the most ethical and sustainable?
-For the answer, see our Ethical Soap and Shower Gel Ratings Table brands’ ethical scores.
+For the answer, see our Ethical Soap and Shower Gel comparison table to compare brands’ ethical scores.

-Soap and shower gel are daily essentials for many people, with the COVID-19 pandemic increasing the demand for hygiene products even further.
-An estimated 3.7 million people in the UK used soap at least ten times a day in 2020!
-(That’s a lot of hand washing.)
+Soap and shower gel are daily essentials for almost everyone.
 But how do we ensure that our personal hygiene does not come at the expense of the planet and its wildlife?
-Investing in eco friendly shower gel, organic soap and vegan soap brands is a great way to look after your skin and the planet.
+Investing in ethical shower gel UK consumers can trust, as well as organic soap and vegan soap brands, is a great way to look after your skin and the planet.
+The GOOD Shopping Guide has been independently researching and rating brands on ethical criteria since 2001, making our comparison tables one of the most trusted resources for natural soap UK choices.

 Is there palm oil in soap?